GRAPHITE-GITHUB/FormulaeView/README.md

 ```
 /articles - this directory will include all the articles
 /images - this directory will contain all the images for the articles
+/videos - this directory will contain all the videos for the articles
 ```

 ### Objective-C Implementation